seviet/landingpage/azure/refarch-main.md

 ### Caveats and Concerns

 Azure Storage Accounts have an IOPs limit (20k, per) which generally relates to a VM limit of 20 VMs per (safely).
-Consumers aren't charged by the Storage Account but rather by consumption.
+Consumers aren't charged by the Standard Storage Account but rather by consumption.
 Size your deployments accordingly.

 A practical jump box inside your Azure deployment can be very useful.
 A Linux VM with a number of useful CLIs pre-installed is recommended:

-  1. Azure CLI
+  1. Azure CLI (node.js dependent)
   2. BOSH CLI
-  3. Pivotal enaml & omg CLI
+  3. Pivotal Customer[0] enaml & omg CLI
   4. traceroute
-  5. netsec
+  5. nmap
-  6. getmap

 Customer[0] curates a Slack channel for the Azure community at Pivotal.
 Visit http://pivotal.slack.com/customer0-azure for join.